treojs/idb-request/Readme.md

 [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) is a nice way to deal with primitives of IndexedDB. `IDBRequest` has `onsuccess` and `onerror` callbacks, which perfectly map to Promise's `resolve` and `reject`.
 The same applies to `oncomplete` and `onerror` of `IDBTransaction`.

-If you're going to reuse transactions with `Promise` syntax, you can't be sure it works in all browsers.
+If you're going to reuse transactions with `Promise` syntax, you can't be sure that it will work in all browsers.
-You need to rely on default callback syntax or use [idb-batch](https://github.com/treojs/idb-batch).
+You need to rely on the default callback syntax or use [idb-batch](https://github.com/treojs/idb-batch).
 This issue is well explained in ["Tasks, microtasks, queues and schedules" article](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).

 Internally `idb-request` fixes [IndexedDBShim#204 issue](https://github.com/axemclion/IndexedDBShim/issues/204)